-Moving house, whether to Southampton, Portsmouth, Winchester or Bournemouth, or any of the other major cities and towns in the area can be a tad confusing at first, especially if you’re new to the area.
+Moving house, whether to Southampton, Portsmouth, Basingstoke or Bournemouth, or any of the other major cities and towns in the area can be a tad confusing at first, especially if you’re new to the area.
 Southampton can be particularly confusing because this county borough is made up of over 30 wards and suburbs, and too many exurbs to mention.

 But one thing is clear: it’s a thriving city.
 With growth concentrated at the very core of the city, the nearly 240,000 inhabitants build their homes in the suburbs.
 As they fan out towards the outskirts, house prices are rising toward the suburbs as well.